bachalimed/firststepsnursery/src/Components/lib/Consts/Notes.md

 6. discounts are applied directly onteh final price and will appear on the invoice list
 7. there is no ppppayment editing, we should remove a payment and create a new payment a again ( avoid changes of past payments)
 8. we create a new employee and we can edit employee and choose roles for employee(animator, desk, academic...)
+9. studetn document and employee documetns: there should be not editing of document after document have been uploaded, at least no removing.(alert or prevent)
+10. studetn docuetn edit only works second click?